 Two swim suits

 Nothing dries, especially anything with layers (like so many women’s swim suits).
 We were shocked, though, that even the boys’ swim suits didn’t dry overnight!
+So do yourself and put two swim suits on your tropical vacation packing list.

 Are you sensing a theme?
 When you’re making your tropical island packing list, sun protection in all its forms should be at the top of your list.
 You can get all sorts of cute sun protecting shirts these days, like this long sleeve swim shirt from Prana that I drooled over (but didn’t buy).
 If you’re traveling with kids, a UV shirt will save you 20 minutes of squirmy sunscreen application every 90 minutes.